-Dr. Kelly Cobey is a scientist at the University of Ottawa Heart Institute where she leads a program in meta-research and open science.
+Dr. Kelly Cobey is a scientist at the University of Ottawa Heart Institute where she leads the Metaresearch and Open Science Program.
 She is also an adjunct professor in the School of Epidemiology and Public Health at the University of Ottawa.

 Dr. Kelly Cobey completed her PhD in social psychology at the University of Groningen in the Netherlands.
 Following her PhD, she worked as a lecturer in the School of Psychology at the University of Stirling in Scotland.
 She subsequently worked as an investigator and as the institution’s publications officer at the Ottawa Hospital Research Institute where she provided internal and external consulting on publication best practices.

 Dr. Cobey holds a number of national and international leadership positions in the meta-research community.
 Since 2015 she has been a member of EQUATOR Canada which provides educational outreach and support for the use of reporting guidelines.
 She also presently sits on the Advisory Board of DORA (Declaration On Research Assessment) which aims to drive the use of more responsible metrics to evaluate research and researchers, and serves on the Science Policy Committee for Research Data Canada.